 Why Do Cats Go Limp When You Put Them On A Leash?

 We moved into town last summer.
 Before, our much-loved cat, Kintla, was an indoor-outdoor cat.
-The dogs taught her how to use the doggy door and after that, I got rid of her litter box because she went outside to do her business, including bringing us the most absurd gifts like birds and a giant mole rat bigger than her head.
-But, now being in town, I’m too scared of letting her go outside.
-(But, thankfully, you can leash train your cat these days!)
+The dogs taught her how to use the doggy door, and after that, I got rid of her litter box because she went outside to do her business, including bringing us the most absurd gifts like birds and a giant mole rat bigger than her head.
+But, now, being in town, I’m too scared of letting her go outside.
+(Thankfully, you can leash-train your cat these days!)

 There are stray cats and dogs here in town and tons more people.
 I would be heartbroken if something happened to her.
 Now that it is starting to get warmer, it’s becoming harder to keep Kintla inside, so I decided that she could go outside on one condition – she has to wear a harness and a leash.
 Here’s how it went and how it is going now.

-When I first put the harness on Kintla she literally just fell over and refused to get up.
-This is actually a pretty standard first reaction for finicky felines.
-There is something foreign on their body, they aren’t sure if it is going to attack them or not, so why not just lay there until it is removed?
+When I first put the harness on Kintla, she fell over and refused to get up.
+This is a pretty standard first reaction for finicky felines.
+There is something foreign on their body; they aren’t sure if it will attack them, so why not just lay there until it is removed?

 Cats aren’t made to wear accessories and do not get excited about it as dogs do.
-House cats are really prey for bigger carnivores and they don’t want to draw attention to themselves.
+House cats prey on bigger carnivores and don’t want to draw attention to themselves.
 Kintla wasn’t any different.

 Motivation is key

-I wanted Kintla to feel more comfortable with this strange-smelling object that I needed her to wear if she wanted to go outside, so I got creative.
+I got creative because I wanted Kintla to feel more comfortable with this strange-smelling object I needed her to wear to go outside.
 Kintla loves Catnip, so I sprinkled some on the harness to attract it to her.
-She nibbled the Catnip then rolled on the harness and even played with it a little.
-I thought, ok, good, now maybe I can put it on her and she will wear it.
+She nibbled the Catnip, rolled on the harness, and even played with it a little.
+I thought, ok, good, now maybe I can put it on her, and she will wear it.

-So, I put the harness on her and she wasn’t too thrilled.
-But, lucky for me, Kintla is so food motivated it is absolutely ridiculous.
+So, I put the harness on her, and she wasn’t thrilled.
+But, lucky for me, Kintla is so food-motivated that it is absolutely ridiculous.
 So I shook her food container while she had the harness on to entice her to walk around with it on.
 This went just as I planned.
-Kintla got a couple of kibbles for a reward.
-Then I went walking around the house with her food jar to keep her moving with the harness on.
+Kintla got a couple of kibbles as a reward.
+Then, I walked around the house with her food jar to keep her moving with the harness on.
 After a while, she never even realized it was on.

 cats go limp on leash